TestersArea/TestersArea-terms/terms-of-service.md

 ---

-*These terms were last reviewed and are effective as of the date stated above.*
+*These terms were last reviewed and are effective as of August 23, 2026.*